fyysikkokilta/fk-infonaytto-v2/README.md

 - a bit less lörinä

 ### Usage
-Clone repo, install dependencies in root and frontend with `npm install` and make production build with `npm run build:ui`.
-After that start the server with `npm start` and open http://localhost:3000 in browser.
+Clone repo, install dependencies in root and frontend with `npm install`.
+After that start the server with `npm deploy` and open http://localhost:3010 in browser.

 Some of the content require browser extension to bypass CORS restrictions (for example [Cors Everywhere](https://addons.mozilla.org/fi/firefox/addon/cors-everywhere/)).
 Future consideration is to provide backend solely with purpose to allow content to be shown without extension.

 ### Configuration
 In Page.json define pages that you want to show by commenting out unneeded pages.
-Create file apiKeys.js in frontend/src where you put your google calendar API key (and other possible keys).
+Create file apiKeys.js in src where you put your google calendar API key (and other possible keys).
 Configure telegram-bot/config.py to show telegram content on the screen.
 Also add symlink from telegram-bot/update.json to update.json.
 To use Spotify.js create script that updates history.json file for example by using scp.

 #### Note about Raspberry Pi configuration
 Install dependencies: `sudo apt install xdotool tmux`